United States Army, Fort A.P. Hill

 Virginia Department of Environmental Quality

-- In the summer of 1999, the United States Army Corps of Engineers Norfolk District, on behalf of EPA, conducted an Environmental Indicator (EI) inspection of the facility and submitted and submitted the report to EPA.
-In January 2000, Fort A.P.
-Hill entered into EPA's Facility Lead Corrective Action Agreement ("Agreement") to conduct a site wide corrective action investigation.
-EPA visited the facility in April 2000 to inspect all Solid Waste Management Units (SWMUs) and areas of concern identified in the EI report.
-After Fort AP.
-Hill secured funding from the Army, EPA met with the Facility (November 2000) to discuss the work plan scope.
-Based on the meeting discussion, the work plan focused investigation on 15 SWMUs and 5 areas of concern, and eliminated 18 of the 33 SWMUs for further investigation due to lack of evidence of possible contamination.
-In accordance with the work plan approved by EPA on October 10, 2001, AP Hill has completed all the field work and submitted an investigation report to EPA in August 2002.
-EPA reviewed the report and comments were sent to the facility in July 2003.
-A site visit and meeting was held on June 17, 2004 to discuss the next phase investigations or any further actions.
+- In 1999, the United States Army Corps of Engineers Norfolk District, on behalf of EPA, conducted an Environmental Indicator (EI) inspection of the Ft.
+A.P.
+Hill Facility (FAPH), identifying 33 Solid Waste Management Units (SWMUs) and some areas of concern (AOC) regarding potential contamination.
+In January 2000, FAPH entered into EPA's Facility Lead Corrective Action Agreement ("Agreement") to conduct a site wide corrective action investigation.
+After FAPH secured funding from the Army, EPA met with the Facility (November 2000) to discuss the work plan scope.
+Based on the meeting discussion, the work plan focused investigation on 15 SWMUs and 5 AOC and eliminated 18 of the 33 SWMUs for further investigation due to lack of evidence of possible contamination.
+In accordance with the EPA approved work plan (October 2001), FAPH completed all field work and submitted an investigation report to EPA in August 2002.

 - Inorganics were detected in soil, sediment, groundwater and surface water above residential EPA Risk Based Screening Numbers (RBCs) and Maximum Contaminants Levels (MCLs).
 Some pesticides were detected in surface water and sediment samples.

-- A phase II workplan for additional investigations was approved in the summer 2005.
-The facility completed field activities as per the approved plan.
+- A phase II workplan for additional investigations was approved by EPA in 2005.
+FAPH completed field activities as per the approved plan.
 A preliminary risk assessment was submitted to EPA for review and comments were provided on November 2006.
 A report was approved in March 2007 and a workplan to investigate the integrity of the landfill's caps was approved by EPA in April 2008.
 A risk assessment report was submitted to EPA, and EPA accepted it with minor changes to be reflected in the Final Investigation Report.
 In March 2009, Fort AP Hill submitted the Final Facility Lead Additional Investigation Report to EPA.
 EPA approved the Report in August 2009.

-- During the fall of 2004, AP Hill performed closure activities at the fire training area.
+- In 2004, FAPH performed closure activities at the fire training area.
 During implementation of the closure activities, a small solid waste disposal area was discovered in an area adjacent to the fire training pad.
-AP Hill completed remediation at this area and the report was approved on November 28, 2008.
+AP Hill completed remediation at this area and the report was approved by EPA in November 2008.

 - Access to the Installation is restricted and water supply wells are screened between 300 to 500 feet below ground surface.
 Water table aquifer is found between 14 to 25 feet below ground surface.
 Access to the areas where contaminants were detected by facility personnel is infrequent and of short duration.
 Therefore, EPA considers the potential for human exposure to residual contamination as low and falls within EPA's acceptable risk range.